Zacks Earnings ESP: A Better Way to Find Earnings Surprises for Finance

 The Zacks Earnings ESP, Explained

-Now that we understand what the ESP is and how beneficial it can be, let's dive into a stock that currently fits the bill.
-CBRE Group (CBRE) earns a #2 (Buy) right now and its Most Accurate Estimate sits at $1.93 a share, just six days from its upcoming earnings release on February 24, 2022.
+The final step today is to look at a stock that meets our ESP qualifications.
+Invitation Home (INVH) earns a #3 (Hold) 18 days from its next quarterly earnings release on February 15, 2022, and its Most Accurate Estimate comes in at $0.40 a share.

-CBRE Group's Earnings ESP sits at 8.84%, which, as explained above, is calculated by taking the percentage difference between the $1.93 Most Accurate Estimate and the Zacks Consensus Estimate of $1.77.
-CBRE is also part of a large group of stocks that boast a positive ESP.
+Invitation Home's Earnings ESP sits at 2.19%, which, as explained above, is calculated by taking the percentage difference between the $0.40 Most Accurate Estimate and the Zacks Consensus Estimate of $0.39.
+INVH is also part of a large group of stocks that boast a positive ESP.
 All of these qualifying stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.

 Find Stocks to Buy or Sell Before They're Reported